wysiwys/xkbcommon-rs/README.md

 ### rust_xkbcommon

-A port of [libxkbcommon](https://github.com/xkbcommon/libxkbcommon) written in safe Rust.
+A port of [libxkbcommon](https://github.com/xkbcommon/libxkbcommon) in safe Rust.

 This crate is intended for use in a Wayland client or compositor.